aartirao/OpenFlix/README.md

 To Run -

+1. Install nginx with nginx-rtmp and ffmpeg using `sh nginx-install.sh`
+2. Copy the nginx configuration to /usr/local/nginx/conf
+3. Copy the sample mpeg-dash video to the folder - /usr/local/nginx/Videos/vod
-1. Install python bottle
+4. Install python bottle by `pip install bottle`
-2. Run `python index.py`
+5. Run `python index.py`